moasrehman/oteeTest/README.md

 # oteeTest: How Many Squares?

 ## Description
-This project calculates the total number of axis-aligned/ diagonal squares (precomputed upto 10) in an `n x n` grid.
+This project calculates the total number of axis-aligned and diagonal squares visible in an `n x n` grid lattice.

+- Axis-aligned squares are counted using a closed-form formula.
+- Diagonal squares (i.e., squares rotated 45 degrees) are precomputed up to `n = 10`, based on values referenced from the [OEIS A131868](https://oeis.org/A131868) sequence.

 ## Build Instructions